sriharshachilakapati/ps-warnings-removal-tool/Readme.md

 # PureScript warnings removal tool

+[PS ::: Node version must be greater then 7, because it uses async which is not available on lower versions]

 A small tool to automatically iterate over the PureScript code bases and remove most of the common warnings that arise in development.

 This is a small tool for convenience.
 Based upon the PureScript IDE Server, this automatically corrects most of the warnings that usually occur in the project.